bilt

 Also, if you get the card, definitely remember to hit those 5 additional transactions each statement cycle or you won’t get any points for your rent that statement period.

-And if you missed the post last week, you can now earn double Bilt Rewards points on everything on the first day of the month, up to $10,000.
+You’ll earn double Bilt Rewards points on everything on the first day of the month, up to $10,000.
 Timed well, that is the only way you’ll earn 2 Hyatt points (OK, Bilt points – but I love Hyatt 🙂 ) per dollar on everyday non-bonused spend.
 It would be a great time to pay an insurance premium, for instance.
 I personally just switched a $2,200 a month daycare bill to be paid on exactly the first of the month.
-And between rent and that, I’ll hit Platinum status with Bilt.
+And between rent and that, I’ve earned Platinum status with Bilt.

-If this secret signup bonus changed your tune on the Bilt Mastercard, you can apply here.
+If the chance at this secret signup bonus changed your tune on the Bilt Mastercard, you can apply here.

-PS: Yes, that’s an affiliate link just like many of the credit cards I write about (although I write about both cards I do and don’t have links for and regardless of the payout).
+PS: Yes, that’s a personal referral link just like many of the credit cards I write about (although I write about both cards I do and don’t have links for and regardless of the payout) which gets me a relatively small 2,500 points.
 But I wrote this post solely because, as you can tell, my own experience with the card changed my tune.
 I’d barely written about it at all until I became a customer.
 I was at the original Bllt launch party in NYC but have not been to any other Bilt events.

 And I still recommend seeing how this fits into your 5/24 strategy and of course we can talk about that in the Facebook group.